Ivan-Sheronov/DevOps_Repo/README.md

 # DevOps_Repo
 # and this is how it all started...
-# i need to figure out how to create dockerfile, dockercompose, and add environment variable into existing docker image.
+# i need to figure out how to create dockercompose, and add environment variable into existing docker image.